-Generally the Czech Republic is not a hugely religious country, despite the fact that it is adorned with huge numbers of historic churches and other religious artifacts, and the fact that it is close to a number of heavily Catholic nations.
+Generally, the Czech Republic is not a hugely religious country, even though it is adorned with huge numbers of historic churches and other religious artefacts and the fact that it is close to some heavily Catholic nations.
 By looking back through the history of the Czech Republic, we can see exactly why this is so.

 The Slays that occupied the land of the Czech Republic in early times were, like most people during this time, a pagan group.
-This changed though when they were converted to Christianity in the 9th Century, thanks to the Přemysls, with help from the Byzantine Empire.
-Until the 15th Century, Catholicism was practiced by nearly all of the population.
-By the 15th Century though, there was significant call for reform and the Protestant faith started to gather pace, and this was further enhanced by the fact that Martin Luther established the first Protestant movement shortly after this emergence of a call for reform.
+This changed, though, when they were converted to Christianity in the 9th Century, thanks to the Přemysls, with help from the Byzantine Empire.
+Until the 15th Century, Catholicism was practised by nearly all of the population.
+By the 15th Century, though, there was a significant call for reform.
+The Protestant faith started to gather pace, which was further enhanced because Martin Luther established the first Protestant movement shortly after this emergence of a call for reform.

-One of the biggest impacts on the religion of the Czech Republic came in more recent times though, and this factor is obviously Communism.
-During the period of Communist rule, religion was effectively banned, through the practice of intimidation and persecution by the authorities.
-This obviously drove people away from religion and most of the children born during this time grew up without any kind of religious beliefs, therefore leading to the proliferation of atheism throughout the country today.
+One of the biggest impacts on the religion of the Czech Republic came in more recent times, though, and this factor is obviously Communism.
+During the period of Communist rule, religion was effectively banned through the practice of intimidation and persecution by the authorities.
+This obviously drove people away from religion and most of the children born during this time grew up without any religious beliefs, therefore leading to the proliferation of atheism throughout the country today.

-Of the Czechs that do follow a religion nowadays, most of them are Catholic, but the number of worshippers really is very low in comparison to other countries in the area.
-Interestingly, there is even a shortage of Czech priests, such is the lack of interest in religion from Czech people, meaning that priests have to be brought in from neighboring countries!
-Most churches are never full and it is generally only the elderly that now attend.
+Of the Czechs that do follow a religion nowadays, most of them are Catholic.
+Still, the number of worshippers really is very low in comparison to other countries in the area.
+Interestingly, there is even a shortage of Czech priests, such as the lack of interest in religion from Czech people, meaning that priests have to be brought in from neighbouring countries!
+Most churches are never full, and it is generally only the elderly that now attend.

 The general Czech attitude towards religion is one of complete atheism.
-It is not uncommon for a Czech person to state, in a matter of fact way, that there is no God and that when we die we lie in a hole for eternity.
-Due to the fact that the country has suffered so much in the past from oppression and institutionalization, it is no wonder that the people of this country are skeptical when it comes to following any kind of organization, be it political, social or religious.
+It is not uncommon for a Czech person to state, in a matter of fact way, that there is no God and that when we die, we lie in a hole for eternity.
+Due to the fact that the country has suffered so much in the past from oppression and institutionalization, it is no wonder that the people of this country are sceptical when it comes to following any organization, be it political, social or religious.